Is Bulgaria Safe? 10 Important Insider Travel Tips

 Unfortunately, the latter is also true for domestic dogs.
 Often, they walk the streets unleashed and might attack you for no apparent reason.

-Simply, keep your distance and try to avoid confrontation with both the animal and its owner.
+It’s safest to keep your distance and try to avoid confrontation with both the animal and its owner.

 Other times, young people might offer you keychains, pens, or small souvenirs at your restaurant table.
 They’ll leave them on the table alongside a note, saying that they’re produced by deaf or disabled people.